jasongrimes/fretboardfoundation/_chapters/030-scales/060-minor-tonality.md

 Even if this amounts to just practicing the melodic, harmonic, and natural minor scales separately, try to think in terms of the adjustable sixth and seventh degrees.

-See {% include chapter-link.html slug="practicing-scales" %} for more recommendations about practicing these forms.
+See "practicing scales" in {% include chapter-link.html slug="scale-intro" anchor="practicing-scales" %}
+for more recommendations about practicing these forms.

 ## D form